Allergy-Proof Your Environment

 - Store firewood outside.

 - Use hypoallergenic covers for pillows, mattresses, and box springs.
-Avoid overstuffed furniture and down-filled bedding or pillows.
+Avoid overstuffed furniture.

 - Wash your bedding every week in hot water.

 - Don’t let anyone smoke in your house.

 - Wear a mask and gloves when you clean, vacuum, or paint to limit dust and chemical exposure.

 - Vacuum twice a week.

 - Limit throw rugs to reduce dust and mold.
 Make sure rugs are washable.

 - Choose hardwood or vinyl floors instead of carpeting.
 If you must have carpeting, choose low-pile.